jason-moritz/JWS/README.md

 ## Project Name

-The name of your project.
+JWS

 ## Project Description

-Project_name is an app that allows users to search for Formula 1 race results by year and round.
+JWS is an app that allows users to search for Formula 1 race results by year and round.

 ## API and Data Sample